galnir/Master-Bot/README.md

 1. Open the dashboard and click on 'New' > 'Create new app', give it a name and select the closest region to you then click on 'Create app'.
 2. Go to 'Resources' tab, under 'Add-ons' search for 'Heroku Postgres' and select it.
 Click 'Submit Order Form' and then do the same step again (create another postgres instance).
-3. Create a `.env` file in the root directory of the project and create 2 empty variables there:
+3. Create a `.env` file in bot/ and create 2 empty variables there:
    `DATABASE_URL="" SHADOW_DB_URL=""`
 4. Click on each 'Heroku Postgres' addon you created, go to 'Settings' tab > Database Credentials > View Credentials and copy the each one's URI to either `DATABASE_URL` or `SHADOW_DB_URL`.
 5. In your terminal, run `npx prisma db push` and then run `npx prisma migrate dev`.